- Family and Children

 Focus on the Family is a half-hour daily dose of encouragement and advice for the family with Jim Daly and John Fuller.
 Focus on the Family began airing in 1977.
-It is now carried daily on 2,000 radio outlets in the United States and has become one of today's most recognized Christian radio programs.Dr.
-Russell Moore discusses the challenges of living in a culture that doesn'...Posted: July 29, 2015, 6:00 am
+It is now carried daily on 2,000 radio outlets in the United States and has become one of today's most recognized Christian radio programs.Speaker and pilot Gaye Martin shares the spiritual lessons she learned from t...Posted: May 25, 2018, 6:00 am

 - Our Daily Bread

 My husband left for a month-long trip, and almost immediately I was overwhelmed by the needs of my job, our house, and our children.
 A writing deadline loomed.
 The lawn mower broke.
 My children were on school break and bored.
 How would I take care of all of these things on my own?